What is a Writing Coach? [And Do You Need One?]

-First, writing coaches are not editors (though they can be both).
+Writing coaches are not editors.
 Editors point out grammatical errors and typos, but they don't help you improve the overall quality of your writing.
-On the other hand, a writing coach helps you with the structure of your writing and anything else that pertains to the quality of your writing.
+A writing coach helps you with your mindset, process, and skills.

-If you're not sure whether or not you need a writing coach, ask yourself these questions:
+If you're not sure whether or not you need a writing coach, ask yourself the following questions:

 - Do I struggle with getting started on writing projects?